SlimeBluKing/SlimeCommons/README.md

 ```
 <br>

 > P.S.
-I will complete the readme when I decide to document everything
+I will complete the readme when I decide to document everything<br /><br />
+> The compatibility with BungeeCord is in beta and to be reviewed.